Ms Sabina Shugg Life Member 2017

 TJ’s career has seen him gain experience amid challenging roles in a wide range of locations including BHP Gold Mines, Telfer, Mt Pleasant, Newcrest, Western Metals, Delta and Aurion Gold, Black Swan

 Nickel Mine, Lion Ore and Alacer Gold Corp.
 James renewed his relationship with WASM in 2000 when returned to Kalgoorlie to take up a role at the Kanowna Belle Gold Mine for Delta Gold.
 “I decided I should put back into WASM in acknowledgement of all the great opportunities I have received as a graduate,” he says.
-That led him to become the president of the WASM Alumni, a position he held for 10 years and of which he is now the immediate Past President.
+That led him to become the President of the WASM Alumni, a position he held for 10 years.
 “That period of time was challenging for the Alumni and we have strengthened our resolve as to the importance of WASM and the value of those degrees received by its graduates over more than a century,” he says.
 “We are working hard to reestablish those strong affiliations and ensure the legacy continues.”
 TJ has been humbled by the award of WASM Alumni Life Membership.
 “I truly appreciate the recognition.
 It’s nice to be rewarded for the effort and service one puts into an organisation like WASMA,”

 Mr Clive Annear Life Member 2015

 Jack Ernest Larkin Manners, life member of the WA School of Mines Graduates Association, was born in 1922 in Kalgoorlie, the eldest son of the Joe Manners, General Manager of one of the significant mines on the Golden Mile, Boulder Perseverance Limited.
 He was the first, second-generation graduate of the WA School of Mines and a third generation mining man.